-Connecting to an SLC, CompactLogix, MicroLogix (Point-to-Point)
+Connecting to an SLC, CompactLogix, MicroLogix Controller (Point-to-point)

-This section shows how to connect a CompactLogix, MicroLogix 1500LRP, or SLC controller (SLC-5/03, 5/04, or 5/05) to the RS-232 PanelView terminal for point-to-point (DH-485) communications.
-On terminals with two ports, use the RS-232 Communications Port.
+This section shows how to connect a CompactLogix, MicroLogix 1500LRP, or SLC controller (SLC 5/03, SLC 5/04, or SLC 5/05) to the RS-232 PanelView terminal for point-to-point (DH-485) communication.
+On terminals with two ports, use the RS-232 communication port.